-People are the restaurant and foodservice industry’s greatest asset, and more than 15 million people are employed at a variety of small business, family-owned and national establishments across the country.
-Our workforce is more diverse than any other sector of the economy, employing more female and minority managers than any other industry.
+People are the restaurant and foodservice industry’s greatest asset.
+More than 15.5 million people are employed at a variety of small business, family-owned and national establishments across the country.
+This workforce is more diverse than any other sector of the economy and employs more female and minority managers than any other industry.

-However, amid a national workforce shortage, expanding the workforce is critical to the success of the restaurant industry, and the U.S. economy.
-According to Association research, 79% of restaurant operators currently have job openings that are tough to fill.
+However, in a tight labor market, expanding the workforce is critical to the success of the restaurant industry, and the U.S. economy.

-That’s why, the Association supports the Essential Workers for Economic Advancement Act (EWEA).
+That’s why, the Association supports the Essential Workers for Economic Advancement Act (EWEA), H.R.
+3734.
 This legislation would expand the workforce for occupations that provide growth opportunities without a college degree.

 This non-immigrant, market-driven, temporary worker program would help restaurants fill job vacancies and provide employees with valuable training, experience, and a career path.